SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 She ran down the stairs to try to remove the cake as soon as possible.

-*hopefully it just started going off and isn't burnt.*
+*Hopefully it just started going off and isn't burnt.*

 Turning the corner at speed, she saw Rainbow holding the cake tray in her mouth.
-She was running too fast, she tried to stop it time, but it was too late.
+She was running too fast, she tried to stop it in time, but it was too late.
 She ran into Rainbow, causing the cake to fall to the floor, the pan landing upside down.

 "No," Pinkie said in a saddened tone.